Convert Bar to Feet of water (bar to ftH2O)

 Formula: 1 bar = 33.455257674 ftH2O

-By using this conversion factor, you can easily convert any pressure from bar to feet of water with precision.
+By using this conversion factor, you can easily convert any pressure measurement from bar unit to feet of water unit with precision.

 How to Convert bar to ftH2O?